dtran44/Note-Taker/README.md

 I learnt how to use Express and Javascript to:
 - Create API routes to GET, POST and DELETE notes
 - To use Insomnia to test the API routes
+- To use UUID npm package to create a unique ID to allow the deletion of the note

 ## Installation